dustin-decker/deflek/README.md

 This is an early POC.
 It is not close to being feature complete.
 Use at your own risk.

 Features:
-- whitelist indicies that can be queried in Kibana
+- whitelist indicies that can be queried in Kibana by users and groups